 The Importance of an Audit Trail in Digital Asset Management

 At first glance, this may not seem like an issue.
 After all, if your system is secure, why do you need to review specific actions?
 The reality is that adverse events can occur, and an audit trail can help uncover what happened.
+Sometimes it's just convenient to see how often an image was downloaded, or how many downloads have occured in general.

 What Is an Audit Trail?